geektrust/coding-problem-artefacts/Ruby/README.md

+This document explains how we compile and execute your solution in Ruby. __You **MUST** only submit source code and not the GEM file.__

 # Solution without Build files

 If you are providing a solution without using the build file, we want you to name your `Main` file as `geektrust.rb`.
 This is the file that will contain your main method.